 Lack of regional cooperation The term “regional cooperation” refers here to formal networks or coalitions of organizations, people, and entities working together to plan for regional development.
 Cooperation in regional planning can be a useful approach to coordinate responses to identified fair housing issues and contributing factors because fair housing issues and contributing factors not only cross multiple sectors—including housing, education, transportation, and commercial and economic development—but these issues are often not constrained by political-geographic boundaries.
 When there are regional patterns in segregation or R/ECAP, access to opportunity, disproportionate housing needs, or the concentration of affordable housing there may be a lack of regional cooperation and fair housing choice may be restricted.

 Lack of resources for fair housing agencies and organizations A lack of resources refers to insufficient resources for public or private organizations to conduct fair housing activities including testing, enforcement, coordination, advocacy, and awareness-raising.
 Fair housing testing has been particularly effective in advancing fair housing, but is rarely used today because of costs.
-Testing refers to the use of individuals who, without any bona fide intent to rent or purchase a home, apartment, or other dwelling, pose as prospective buyers or renters of real estate for the purpose of gathering information which may indicate whether a housing provider is complying with fair housing laws.
+Testing refers to the use of individuals who, without any bona fide intent to rent or purchase a home, apartment, or other dwelling, pose as prospective buyers or renters of real estate for the purpose of gathering information, which may indicate whether a housing provider is complying with fair housing laws.
 “Resources” as used in this factor can be either public or private funding or other resources.
 Consider also coordination mechanisms between different enforcement actors.

+Lack of Source of income protection This contributing factor refers to the lack of protection for renters from refusal by housing providers to accept tenants based on type of income.
+This type of discrimination often occurs against individuals receiving assistance payments such as Supplemental Security Income (SSI) or other disability income, social security or other retirement income, or tenant-based rental assistance, including Housing Choice Vouchers.
+Refusal to accept some sources of income discrimination may significantly limit fair housing choice for individuals with certain protected characteristics.
+Legislation to eliminate of source of income discrimination and the acceptance of payment for housing, regardless of source or type of income, may increase fair housing choice and access to opportunity.

 Lack of state or local fair housing laws State and local fair housing laws are important to fair housing outcomes.
 Consider laws that are comparable or “substantially equivalent” to the Fair Housing Act or other relevant federal laws affecting fair housing laws, as well as those that include additional protections.
 Examples of state and local laws affecting fair housing include legislation banning source of income discrimination, protections for individuals based on sexual orientation, age, survivors of domestic violence, or other characteristics, mandates to construct affordable housing, and site selection policies.
 Also consider changes to existing State or local fair housing laws, including the proposed repeal or dilution of such legislation.

 Land use and zoning laws The term “land use and zoning laws” generally refers to regulation by State or local government of the use of land and buildings, including regulation of the types of activities that may be conducted, the density at which those activities may be performed, and the size, shape and location of buildings and other structures or amenities.
 Zoning and land use laws affect housing choice by determining where housing is built, what type of housing is built, who can live in that housing, and the cost and accessibility of the housing.
 Examples of such laws and policies include, but are not limited to: